AbhinavK98/Search-Pics/README.md

 # SEARCH PICS App

-This is React-Web-App which allows user to get thr choice of image to be dispalyed on screen.User can input the name of image they want to be displayed on the screen.
+This is React-Web-App which allows user to get their choice of image to be dispalyed on screen.User can input the name of image they want to be displayed on the screen.
 We have used UNSPLASH API to fetch the choice of image by user.